NadiaPrasetyo/mRNA_Target_Selection/notes/meetings/weekly_paul-nadia_catchup/aug_14.md

     - Use genomic epidemiology data to identify slow-evolving targets for longer-term vaccine efficacy.

 - **Tooling**:
-    - Use HMMER to pull models from Pfam based on taxonomy and InterPro.
+    - Use HMMER to pull models from Pfam based on taxonomy
+    - InterPro